Monday, January 25, 2010

 Submitted by Charlotte Wile - November 14, 2000

-The emphasis signs discussed in Peggy Hackney's and my Oct.
+The emphasis signs discussed in Peggy Hackney's and the Oct.
 6 postings specify an amount of energy: marked, as in 1a below, or slight (to moderate), as in 1b.
 As far as I know, there is no established way to show the amount of energy is unspecified, i.e., open to interpretation.

 Conversely, the signs for Even, Increase, and Decrease Phrase-types always leave the amount of energy open to interpretation.
 For instance, the consistent energy in 1c could be slight, moderate, or marked.
 Similarly, 1d could indicate phrasing in which there is slight energy that builds to moderate energy, slight energy that builds to marked energy, or moderate energy that builds to marked energy.